nih-cfde/training-and-engagement/docs/Common-Fund-Tools/index.md

     -   learn how to search the CFDE Portal to find data
     -   learn how to use DRS IDs to access data
-    -   learn how to connect your Kids First, Cavatica, and protected access accounts
+    -   learn how to connect your Kids First, CAVATICA, and protected access accounts
     -   learn how to find and filter Kids First data sets
     -   learn how to move your chosen cohort to Cavatica for analysis
     -   learn how to apply for access to new data sets